danielace1/cyberdude-challenges/javascript/02-javascript-DOM/06-github-api/README.md

 ## Usage

 - Clone the repository to your local machine.
-- Open the `index.html` file in your preferred web browser.
+- Install Dependencies `npm install`
-- Paste a YouTube video URL into the designated input field.
+- Run the App `npm run dev`
-- The UI will display the thumbnail of the provided YouTube video.
+- Open in your web browser.

 ## Contributions: